-Figure 69.
-Removing filler bracket in the Riser 2c
+Figure 88.
+Removing filler bracket from Riser 2c

 - 3. Hold the card by the edges, and align the card edge connector with the expansion card connector on the riser. - 4.
 Insert the card edge connector firmly into the expansion card connector until the card is fully seated. - 5.
-Close the expansion card retention latch.

-(i) NOTE: The numbers on the image do not depict the exact steps.
+Close the expansion card retention latch. - NOTE: The numbers on the image do not depict the exact steps.
 The numbers are for representation of sequence.

-Figure 70.
+Figure 89.
 Installing an expansion card into a Riser 1